jackkershaw/vital-signs/README.md

 and then wrapped this in a div with overflow-hidden to make sure the image didn't overflow it's original container.

 - Added social share icons at the bottom of each article to increase potential reach.
+I also moved the social icons to the footer as well as the header, to improve click-through rate.

 ## Run Next.js in development mode: